overlay

 In 2019, the campaign focused on another layer: the impact of gender roles on the next generation.
 In the ad, a young girl silently watches her mother return from a job and do laundry while her father rests.

 In 2020, amid COVID-19 lockdowns, it took on a new narrative.
-In the ad, a tired and under-rested, the wife is constantly multitasking, when the husband realizes that he has been sleeping peacefully all along.
+In the ad, a tired and under-rested wife is constantly multitasking, and the husband realizes that he has been sleeping peacefully all along.

-This wasn’t just about housework, it focused on unpaid labor that robbed deprived women of rest, time for themselves or energy for their own pursuits.
+This wasn’t just about housework; it focused on unpaid labour that robbed deprived women of rest, time for themselves or energy for their own pursuits.

 What made this edition a genius was its timing.
 Ariel tapped into real-time conversations – people were home, frustrated, and now suddenly made aware of who was doing what.
 The message resonated with the audience because it reflected the shared pandemic reality of many households.